 Serene Akpanya told us about their desire to build a second floor over the actual operating theatre.
 Unfortunately they don’t have the financial resources at this moment and there is a lack of medical material to extend the operating theatre.
 He hopes that some resources can be found with the help of Operation Hernia.

-We would like to thank the organisation and the local people for this wonderful and unique experience and we would be very pleased to return to Ghana in the future.
+The whole team would like to thank the organisation and the local people for this wonderful and unique experience and we would be very pleased to return to Ghana in the future.

 Casper Sommeling and Liesbeth van Bergen,